 10:00-11:30 MLK Day of Service, “Safety & Justice in our Beloved Community”

-2:15-3:00 Listening Session on Safety in Community: Talking through Concerns regarding Hate Crimes and How to Protect our Community
+2:15-3:00 New Pathways Lab: Listening Session and Community Forum on Safety in Community: Talking through Concerns regarding Hate Crimes and How to Protect our Community

-Finally we plan to host a New Pathways Lab at 2:15 where we talk about our rising concerns around safety and justice in our community with District Attorney Andrea Harrington, Director of Community Engagement Bryan House, Assistant US Attorney Scott Garland (Hate Crimes Specialist), Assistant US Attorney Deepika Shukla and Community Outreach Specialist Cara Henderson to discuss safety in our community, what has been threatening it and what we want to do about it?
+In this New Pathways Lab, we will talk about our rising concerns around safety and justice in our community with District Attorney Andrea Harrington, Director of Community Engagement Bryan House, Assistant US Attorney Scott Garland (Hate Crimes Specialist), Assistant US Attorney Deepika Shukla (Chief of Springfield Office) and Community Outreach Specialist Cara Henderson to discuss safety in our community, what has been threatening it and what we want to do about it?
 These representatives from our local and regional justice offices will come to listen to community voices and plan for future work alongside our communities and houses of worship.

-This program is created with Unitarian Universalist Meeting of South Berkshire, District Attorneys Office of Berkshire County, United States Attorney Office, First Congregational Church and Macedonia Baptist Church.
+BRIDGE has developed this program in collaboration with the Unitarian Universalist Meeting of South Berkshire, District Attorney's Office of Berkshire County, United States Attorney Office, First Congregational Church and Macedonia Baptist Church.

 Special Event: A talk by Tehama M Lopez Bunyasi author of “Stay Woke: A People’s Guide to Making All Black Lives Matter”

 January 7 | 2:00 pm - 3:00 pm EST

 For more info, click here.